TFG-AlphaZero/Implementacion-TFG/README.md

 # Deep Learning Applied to Turn-based Board Games
 This project is part of the Final Degree Project for Computer Science at Universidad Complutense de Madrid (UCM).

+AlphaZero is a general-purpose reinforcement learning algorithm developed by DeepMind in 2017.
+It can learn from _tabula rasa_, given no domain knowledge except the game rules, and achieves superhuman performance in combinational games such as Go and Chess.
+It uses self-play, so that it starts playing randomly against itself and gradually learns further comprehension of the game.

 In this project, we develop our own version of AlphaZero, capable of being executed on a personal computer.

+Due to the lack of powerful computational resources, we have focused in less complex games such as Tic-Tac-Toe and Connect 4.
+However, our implementation is highly versatile and it can be used for any game very easily.
+In order to verify that our implementation is learning properly, we have tested it against other implemented algorithms (Minimax and Monte Carlo Tree Search).

 ## Getting Started 🚀